MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 # Native Forms

 _Native Forms allow Xamarin.Forms ContentPage-derived pages to be consumed by native Xamarin.iOS, Xamarin.Android, and Universal Windows Platform (UWP) projects.
-Native projects can consume ContentPage-derived pages that are directly added to the project, or from a .NET Standard library, .NET Standard Library, or Shared Project.
+Native projects can consume ContentPage-derived pages that are directly added to the project, or from a .NET Standard library, .NET Standard library, or Shared Project.
 This article explains how to consume ContentPage-derived pages that are directly added to native projects, and how to navigate between them._

 Typically, a Xamarin.Forms application includes one or more pages that derive from [`ContentPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentPage/), and these pages are shared by all platforms in a .NET Standard library project or Shared Project.
 However, Native Forms allows `ContentPage`-derived pages to be added directly to native Xamarin.iOS, Xamarin.Android, and UWP applications.
 Compared to having the native project consume `ContentPage`-derived pages from a .NET Standard library project or Shared Project, the advantage of adding pages directly to native projects is that the pages can be extended with native views.
 Native views can then be named in XAML with `x:Name` and referenced from the code-behind.
 For more information about native views, see [Native Views](~/xamarin-forms/platform/native-views/index.md).